Spotlight On Ayesha Khan: A Political Staffer Who Shares with Us Her Views on Religion, Art & Community

 About the Author

-Rebecca is an aspiring digital marketer, writer and photographer based in Toronto.
+Rebecca is a Toronto-based writer and digital marketer, currently working in book publishing.
 With a BA in Sociology and a minor in Caribbean Studies, she joined the Indo-Caribbean Canadian Association to continue her interest in researching and writing content about Indo-Caribbean history and culture.